A child on my doorstep

 When a foster child comes into your home and your heart, they can stay for a month, a year or a lifetime.
 You are never sure how long it will be.
 But one thing you do know: no one can take away what you are able to share with them – security, a sense of family and love for God.

-Wendy Robinson is the director of Christian Adoption Services, in Calgary, Alberta.
-She and her family have fostered dozens of children over 25 years.
+Wendy Robinson has retired from her position as director of Christian Adoption Services in Calgary, Alberta.
+She and her family fostered dozens of children over 25 years.
 Although none were formally adopted, many still consider her "mom."

 © 2011 Focus on the Family (Canada) Association.
 All rights reserved.